-This trip begins in Wamsutter (I-80, exit #173) by taking Broadway past the Post Office and across the railroad tracks to S-23.
-You go south (past the Echo Springs Road turnoff) on S-23 for seven miles to a junction.
+This trip does not begin in Wamsutter, see new starting point below … (I-80, exit #173) by taking McCormick Street and across the railroad tracks to S-23.
+You go south on S-23 for eight miles to a junction.
 Here you can continue south on S-23 and C-701 to W-789 at mile #28 at Dad.

-Turn southwest on the Barrel Springs Road (BLM-3310) and after three miles the road swings to the west.
+Turn southwest on the Barrel Springs Road (BLM-3310) and after four miles the road swings to the west.
 From up here you can see Flat Top Mountain to the south and to the southwest (above Delaney Rim) are the gray bluffs of the Haystacks.
-Seven miles further west are two junctions at North Barrel Springs.
+Seven miles further west are three No Public Access junctions at North Barrel Springs (18 miles from Wamsutter).